In Loving Memory: Michael J. Hatchell April 8, 1994- August 17, 1994

 "To the best big brother I could have ever asked for, I love you, I miss you, & your legacy will live on to change lives!
-My forever angel."
+Keep watching over me."

 Making Impact